ppone/docs/accounting/quickbooks-online.md

 You can change the *Income Account* for any line item in the **Products and Services** page on QuickBooks.
 This will work for any Product or Service, regardless of whether it was created by the Invoiced integration.
 If you find that a line item created by the Invoiced integration does not have the correct *Income Account* then it can still be changed through the **Products and Services** page.

 Please consult the QuickBooks documentation for more details on how to configure Products and Services.

-## Usage

-In this section you will learn how to use the QuickBooks Online integration.

 ### Enabling Auto-Sync